 - White-necked picathartes and gray-necked picathartes

-Many birds are bald when they first hatch, or have just a few fluffy down feathers that may not completely cover their exposed skin.
-These altricial birds will rapidly develop thicker down plumage, but they require intensive care by their parents to regulate their body temperature until their feathers are more developed.
-Within 2-3 weeks, most small altricial hatchlings begin to develop their more mature adult feathers, though larger species such as raptors may not fully develop their adult feathers for several more weeks.
+Many birds are bald when they first hatch or have just a few fluffy down feathers that may not completely cover their exposed skin.
+These are altricial birds (born with eyes closed and little or no down), and they will rapidly develop thicker down plumage, but they require intensive care by their parents to regulate their body temperature until their feathers are more developed.
+Within two to three weeks, most small altricial hatchlings begin to develop their more mature adult feathers, though larger species such as raptors may not fully develop their adult feathers for several more weeks.
 While the plumage coloration and markings of juvenile birds may be different than adults, they can no longer be considered bald.

 Baby birds that are hatched bald include nearly all passerines, raptors, hummingbirds, swallows, parrots, woodpeckers, and many other birds.